Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 International sales through Amazon offer enormous opportunities for sellers who think beyond the borders of their home market.
-Amazon operates over 20 marketplaces worldwide – including strong e-commerce nations such as the USA, the United Kingdom, France, Italy, Japan, or Canada.
+Amazon operates over 20 marketplaces worldwide – including strong e-commerce nations such as the USA, the UK, France, Italy, Japan, and Canada.
 Each of these markets brings millions of potential customers who are specifically searching for products – often exactly what you are already successfully selling in your home market.

 By expanding to international marketplaces, you can significantly increase your reach and unlock new revenue potentials.
 Especially if your product has little competition in a particular country, the step is doubly worthwhile: you benefit from higher visibility and lower advertising costs.

 Another advantage: Amazon actively supports you in internationalization – with programs like Amazon Global Selling, integrated logistics solutions (FBA), and tools for tax and revenue overview.
 This makes entry feasible even for small and medium-sized enterprises.
 Those who enter international markets early gain a clear competitive advantage.
 You can build brand awareness before the market becomes saturated, thus securing a strong position in the long term.
-Many professional sellers also want to expand their business in the long term, achieve greater reach, generate growth, and make larger revenues.
+Many professional sellers also want to expand their business in the long run, achieve greater reach, generate growth, and make larger revenues.
 Up to a certain point, many Amazon sellers manage to expand well nationally.
-But eventually, the topic of internationalization appears on the agenda, as national markets alone are inevitably limited in terms of sales potential.
+However, at some point, the topic of internationalization appears on the agenda, as national markets alone are inevitably limited in terms of sales potential.

-Why should sellers settle for the large but limited sales potential on Amazon.de when they could also reach the Spanish, Italian, or American buyers abroad?
+Why should sellers settle for the large but limited sales potential on Amazon.de when they could also reach buyers abroad in Spain, Italy, or the USA?

 Your Advantages at a Glance